-The accompanying financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
+The accompanying financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") in compliance with the Accounting Standards Codification ("ASC") of the Financial Accounting Standards Board ("FASB").

 Principles of Consolidation